rust-embedded/wg/rfcs/0000-embedded-rust-showcase.md

 * Involve embedded Rust, in other words, use Rust and run on embedded hardware

-* Have publically available source code
+* Have publicly available source code

 The objective of this list is to showcase Rust code in action; we can't do this if people can't read the code!
 There might be space on the main Embedded Rust website to showcase projects known to use Rust but without public code.
-We don't require that the source code is under an open source license; just that it's available for interested users to read.
+We don't require any specific license; just that it's available for interested users to read.

 * Have working CI builds

 Since we want people to be able to learn from the code, we require it at least builds successfully.
 Working CI also shows what versions of Rust it builds on, which is useful to establish if a project works on stable Rust.

+* Have build instructions

+These might be as simple as `cargo build` or might document any specific Rust versions, build oddities, or other steps required to produce the final firmware.
+Projects could also document their physical build, for example whether a particular development board was used, or what custom hardware is present, but this is not required.

 * Have at least one photograph/video/GIF of the project in action